-Menu Menu Option Shortcut Key Toolbar Button Macro Recording 1 Saving into Test- Image File 2 Function /iew Differe nces - - - - Opens the Difference window.
-Map 3 3 - MAP - - Opens the map window.
-Comm and Line CTRL+L $\geq$ - - Opens the Command Line window.
-TCL To oolkit CTRL+SHIFT+K ° 0 - - See the "Tcl/Tk Additional document".
-Workspace ALT+K - • - Opens the Workspace window.
-Output ALT+O ▶ - !
-4 Opens the Output window.
+Menu Menu O ption Shortcut Key Toolbar Button Macro Recording 1 Saving into Test- Image File 2 Function View Differen ces - - - - Opens the Difference window.
+Map 3 - MAP - - Opens the map window.
+Comma nd Line CTRL+L > - - Opens the Command Line window.
+TCL Too olkit CTRL+SHIFT+K ~ - - See the "Tcl/Tk Additional document".
+Workspa ace ALT+K ū • - Opens the Workspace window.
+Output ALT+O - ₩4 Opens the Output window.
 Status Bar ALT+A - - Toggles the status bar on and off.
-Disass embly CTRL+D S • - Opens the Disassembly window.
+Disassembly CTRL+D E • - Opens the Disassembly window.
 CPU Registers CTRL+R R1 • Opens the Registers window.
-Memory CTRL+M F • Opens the Memory window.
-10 CTRL+I 1/0 • Opens the IO window.
-Status CTRL+U ŧŧ - Opens the Status window.
-Graphi c Image 3 CTRL+SHIFT+G - - Opens the Image window.
-Waveform 3 CTRL+SHIFT+V 4 - - Opens the Waveform window.
-Code Stack Trace CTRL+K F - H Opens the Stack Trace window.
+Memory CTRL+M 厚 • Opens the Memory window. Ю CTRL+I 170 • Opens the IO window.
+Status CTRL+U 中 - Opens the Status window.
+Graphic Image 3 CTRL+SHIFT+G - - Opens the Image window.
+Waveform 3 CTRL+SHIFT+V \triangle = - Opens the Waveform window.
+Code Stack Trace CTRL+K - Opens the Stack Trace window.

-\1.
-Operations in some windows can be recorded as High-performance Embedded Workshop command-line commands by the macro-recording support facility.
-A macro record icon (●) in the Macro Recording column of a menu option indicates that this function can be recorded into a macro file.
+^{.} Operations with some menu options can be recorded as High-performance Embedded Workshop command-line commands by the macro-recording support facility.
+A macro record icon () in the "Macro Recording" column of a menu option indicates that this function can be recorded into a macro file.
 For details, see section 15.5.1, Recordable functions (common to all High-performance Embedded Workshop products).

-Note that a function of another window dependent on the debugger can also be recorded as a command even though this window is not included in the list of menus.
-For details, see section 15.5.2, Recordable functions (dependent on the debugger).
+- 1. Operations in some windows can be recorded as High-performance Embedded Workshop command-line commands by the macro-recording support facility.
+A macro record icon () in the Macro Recording column of a menu option indicates that this function can be recorded into a macro file.
+For details, see section 15.5.1, Recordable functions (common to all High-performance Embedded Workshop products). - Note that a function of another window dependent on the debugger can also be recorded as a command even though this window is not included in the list of menus.
+For details, see section 15.5.2, Recordable functions (dependent on the debugger). - 2.

-\2.
 Data in some windows can be saved as test-image data into test-image files by the test-support facility.
-A save file icon (●) in the Saving into Test-Image File column of a menu option indicates that this data can be saved into a test-image file.
-For details, see section 16.6.1, Functions that can be saved into test-image files (common to all High-performance Embedded Workshop products).

-Note that some functions of other windows dependent on the debugger can also be saved into test-image files even though these windows are not included in the list of menus.
-For details, see section 16.6.2, Functions that can be saved into test-image files (dependent on the debugger).

-- \3.
-Support for this function depends on the debugger. - \4.
+A save file icon (•) in the Saving into Test-Image File column of a menu option indicates that this data can be saved into a testimage file.
+For details, see section 16.6.1, Functions that can be saved into test-image files (common to all Highperformance Embedded Workshop products). - Note that some functions of other windows dependent on the debugger can also be saved into test-image files even though these windows are not included in the list of menus.
+For details, see section 16.6.2, Functions that can be saved into test-image files (dependent on the debugger). - 3.
+Support for this function depends on the debugger. - 4.
 The data of the Build tab or the Debug can be saved.